 Once you are sure that your petition will not be defended, it should not be necessary to set out all possible allegations of unreasonable behaviour.
 This is because the court is unlikely to raise any objections to the petition if your spouse consents to a divorce on this ground.
 The allegations of unreasonable behaviour can then be watered down to reduce the possibility of causing offence to your spouse and ensuring his/her cooperation.
 However, your petition still needs to contain enough allegations to satisfy the court that you are legally entitled to a divorce on the basis of unreasonable behaviour.
-Usually, about five or six allegations should be sufficient to convince the court, and we are very experienced in drafting these petitions correctly.
+Usually, about five or six fairly mild allegations should be sufficient to convince the court, and we are very experienced in drafting these petitions correctly.

 The law allows parties to try to get back together (referred to as reconciliation) after an act of unreasonable behaviour takes place for a single period or combined periods of up to six months.
 Consequently, you can still rely on a particular act of unreasonable behaviour to get a divorce, as long as you do not live with your spouse as man and wife for more than six months after it occurred.
-Each fresh act of unreasonable behaviour kicks off a new six month period.
+Each fresh act of unreasonable behaviour starts off a new six month period.

 Subject to that point, the court is able to look at the whole history of your marriage and consider the cumulative effect of conduct.
 So, for example, the court might accept that a series of minor acts could over a period of time add up to unreasonable behaviour.

 Living Together / Separation